Explainer: Paid and Unpaid Leave Policies in the United States

 In 2020, Colorado became the first state to pass a paid leave program at the ballot by voter initiative.
 Premium collection began on January 1, 2023, and benefits became available on January 1, 2024.

 In 2022, both Maryland and Delaware adopted new programs.
-Maryland’s program will begin collecting revenue in October 2024 and paying benefits in January 2026.
+Maryland’s program implementation timeline has been pushed back and contributions now begin in July 2025 and benefits begin in July 2026.
 Delaware’s program will begin collecting revenue in January 2025 and paying benefits in January 2026.
 [3]

 In May 2023, Minnesota adopted a new program.
 Minnesota’s program will begin collecting revenue and paying benefits on January 1, 2026.
 Minnesota will be able to start benefits at the same time as the state begins collecting payroll contribution premiums, rather than collecting premiums first, by making general revenues available for benefits for a limited period of time.

-In July 2023, Maine adopted a new program; the program was passed as part of a budget agreement and start-up funds will become available in October 2023.
+In July 2023, Maine adopted a new program; the program was passed as part of a budget agreement.
 Maine’s program will begin collecting revenue in January 2025 and paying benefits in May 2026.

 Reasons for Using State Paid Leave Programs